The Abominable Bride: Plot

-The plot revolves around Victorian England and the present day.
 In the 19th century, Dr. John Watson has been medically discharged from the Army and moves to London.
 Watson is introduced to Sherlock Holmes by a fellow student of Bart's, and becomes interested in his investigative principles.
 Holmes invites Watson to share his new flat in Baker Street, which Watson accepts.

 In 1895, Inspector Lestrade arrives and presents Holmes and Watson with a puzzling case: Emelia Ricoletti, a consumptive bride, had fired on by-passers in the street from a balcony before fatally shooting herself.
 Later that evening, Mr. Ricoletti was confronted by Emelia, who shot him dead before disappearing into the fog.
 Fascinated by Emelia's apparent survival, Holmes takes the case.
 At the morgue, Dr. Hooper informs Holmes that the woman who killed herself, the woman who murdered Mr. Ricoletti and the body on hand have all been positively identified as Emelia Ricoletti.
 When the bride apparently returns to murder other men, he deduces that these are copycat crimes.

 Months later, Holmes' brother Mycroft refers a case to him: Lady Carmichael's husband, Sir Eustace Carmichael, received a threatening warning in the form of an envelope full of orange pips (seeds).
-Sir Eustace is unco-operative, describing his wife as "hysterical"; Holmes and Watson stake out the house for the evening.
+Sir Eustace is uncooperative, describing his wife as "hysterical"; Holmes and Watson stake out the house for the evening.
 A ghostly-looking bride appears and disappears in front of them, and the pair hear the sound of breaking glass, followed by screams from both Sir Eustace and Lady Carmichael.
 They discover Sir Eustace, stabbed to death, by what appears to be Emelia, who then escapes through a broken window.
 Lestrade arrives and observes a note attached to the dagger, which Holmes says was not there when he found the body.
 The note reads, "Miss me?", a phrase used by the modern-day James Moriarty.
 After insisting that the case's solution is so simple that even Lestrade could solve it, Holmes meditates.
 Moriarty appears and insults Holmes about the mystery of Emelia's apparent post-suicide revival, alluding to his similar apparent death in the present.
 Moriarty appears to shoot himself in the head but remains alive.

 In the present day, it is revealed that the events of Victorian England are actually occurring within Sherlock's drug-laden Mind Palace.
 The plane has returned to England minutes after taking off after Moriarty's broadcast, and Mycroft, John, and Mary enter the plane to find a frustrated Sherlock rambling about the unsolved Ricoletti case.
 Sherlock explains he had hoped to solve the case, believing it would prove crucial to solving Moriarty's return.